PHCP logotype

 Students will choose and contact the Mentor directly to schedule mentorships as needed.
 Mentors have very busy schedules with their full time businesses so please give them time to reply.
 Mentors have certain horses they like to teach on, as students will be trimming, so plan on scheduling these mentorships well in advance.

 Please read Making the Most of Your Mentorship before scheduling your mentorship.
+Mentorships cost $175 per day.
+Please find out what form of payment your mentor accepts and be prepared to pay at the mentorship.

 A Student Progress Report should be submitted after the completion of each mentorship, by the student.